johnwcowan/r7rs-work/FilesAdvancedCowan.md

+This SRFI defines a library that can be imported in place of `(scheme file)`.
-This SRFI defines library providing R6RS-equivalent file I/O operations in an upward compatible way, with the following exceptions:
+It providing R6RS-equivalent file I/O operations in an upward compatible way with the following exceptions:

 * no custom ports